spacetelescope/style-guides/guides/jupyter-notebooks.md

 #### Defining terms

-Be sure to define any terms/common acronyms at the end of your introduction.
-If you're using some kind of astronomical parameter, make sure you define it (e.g. in its mathematical form) and link to any definitions (literature/Wikipedia etc.)
+Be sure to define any terms/common acronyms at the end of your introduction that your audience may not know.
+If you're using some kind of domain-specific astronomical symbol or unusual mathematical concept, make sure you define it (e.g. in its mathematical form) and link to any definitions (literature/Wikipedia etc.).

 ### Loading data